ibm-cloud-architecture/refarch-cloudnative-kubernetes/cluster-to-cluster/README.md

 - Let's call the 2nd cluster `web-cluster`.
     * In here, we are going to deploy the `bluecompute-ce` chart, which includes the charts for the rest of the microservices, minus the `orders` chart

-To provision the 2 Standard Cluster, follow [these](https://console.bluemix.net/docs/containers/cs_clusters.html#clusters_ui) instructions.
+To provision the 2 Standard Clusters, follow [these](https://console.bluemix.net/docs/containers/cs_clusters.html#clusters_ui) instructions.

 Once the 2 clusters are provisioned, do the following:
 - Open 2 terminal windows.